playermissile/scrolling_tutorial/index.rst

    * `De Re Atari, Chapter 2 <https://www.atariarchives.org/dere/chapt02.php>`_

-Course Scrolling
+Coarse Scrolling
 ---------------------------------------

-Course scrolling, that is: scrolling at character or byte boundaries (in what appears on screen as blocky jumps), can be accomplished without any use of the hardware scrolling registers.
-In fact, course scrolling falls out as a side- effect of the ``LMS`` bit on display list commands.
+Coarse scrolling, that is: scrolling at character or byte boundaries (in what appears on screen as blocky jumps), can be accomplished without any use of the hardware scrolling registers.
+In fact, coarse scrolling falls out as a side- effect of the ``LMS`` bit on display list commands.
 Being able to reposition the memory pointer for any display list instruction means that you can tell ANTIC where to look in memory when it draws a scan line.
 Simply by moving the address pointer to a different location, you can change the display.

-First we will look at vertical course scrolling which is the simpler case than horizontal course scrolling.
-After examining horizontal course scrolling, we will combine the two which will give us unrestricted 2D scrolling.
+First we will look at vertical coarse scrolling which is the simpler case than horizontal coarse scrolling.
+After examining horizontal coarse scrolling, we will combine the two which will give us unrestricted 2D scrolling.